-(1) A person who owns, controls or operates a place of worship in Victoria must not operate that place of worship between midnight on 30 March 2020 and midnight on 13 April 2020.
+(1) A person who owns, controls or operates a place of worship in Victoria must not operate that place of worship between midnight on 7 April 2020 and midnight on 13 April 2020.

-- (2) Despite subclause (1), a person who owns, controls or operates a place of worship may operate that place of worship for the purpose of a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay at Home Directions. - Note: the Stay at Home Directions limit the number of people who may attend a wedding (5 people) or a funeral (10 people). - (3) Despite subclause (1), a person who owns, controls or operates a place of worship may operate that facility for the purpose of hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise).

-Examples: a food bank or service for homeless persons.
+- (2) Despite subclause (1), a person who owns, controls or operates a place of worship may operate that facility for the purpose of: - (a) a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay at Home Directions (No 3); or - Note: the Stay at Home Directions (No. 3) limit the number of people who may attend a wedding (5 people) or a funeral (10 people). - (b) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or - Examples: a food bank or service for homeless persons. - (c) conducting a ceremony at the place of worship, if that ceremony is to be broadcast (live or otherwise) via electronic means. - (3) If a ceremony is held at a place of worship for the purposes of subclause (2)(c), the only persons permitted to attend the place of worship are those necessary for the ceremony and the broadcasting of that ceremony to occur.